tari-project/tari-javascript-sdk/examples/tauri-wallet-app/README.md

 # Tauri Wallet Application Example

-A complete example demonstrating how to build a secure, high-performance wallet application using the Tari JavaScript SDK with Tauri integration.
+A complete, fully-implemented example demonstrating how to build a secure, high-performance wallet application using the Tari JavaScript SDK with Tauri integration.

+**🚀 Status**: **COMPLETE IMPLEMENTATION** - This is a working Tauri wallet application with real FFI integration, not a prototype.

 ## Features